|

 | virtual bool | canOperatePerBlock ()=0 |

-| Tells the host is if can operate on a block-by-block basis. | |
+| Tells the host if it can operate on a block-by-block basis. | |

 | virtual void | reset ()=0 |